A dental crown is a cover or “cap” that restores a compromised tooth to its original size, shape, and function.

 The list of drawbacks for zirconia crowns is short, but still worth sharing:

 - Hard To Match.
-Zirconia is not as translucent as porcelain or lithium disilicate (e.max) and therefore does not mimic the tooth’s natural appearance as well as these other materials.
+Monolithic (pure) zirconia comes in blocks that are of a single color, so it isn’t possible to create the color gradations of a natural tooth.
 For this reason, zirconia is most ideal for restoring posterior teeth (molars), while other materials are better for highly esthetic situations such as anterior (front) teeth.

 Is Zirconia Right for You?